Sodium + Water Word Equation

 2Na(s) + 2H₂O(l) → 2NaOH(aq) + H₂(g)

 This equation shows that two moles of solid sodium react with two moles of liquid water to produce two moles of aqueous sodium hydroxide and one mole of hydrogen gas.
-The (s), (l), (aq), and (g) indicate the physical states of the substances: solid, liquid, aqueous (dissolved in water), and gas, respectively.
+Now, the (s), (l), (aq), and (g) indicate the physical states of the substances: solid, liquid, aqueous (dissolved in water), and gas, respectively.
 Balancing the equation ensures that the number of atoms of each element is the same on both sides, adhering to the law of conservation of mass.

 The Reaction Mechanism: A Step-by-Step Look